|

 Before you can kill the monsters you need to create party,

-This is one of the steps where good eq party can often go bad.
+make it to work, keep it together, and finally find the monsters to kill.
+2) Different types of people This is one of the steps where good eq party can often go bad.
 There are many

 different